 The rich, all-natural ingredients called for in these German cake recipes and the

-unsurpassed Old World taste of these cakes is what make them perfect for serving on any
+unsurpassed Old World taste of these cakes is what makes them perfect for serving on special

-Whether it's the German rum cake, the delicious apple torte strewed with almonds, or the simple, basic pound cake, your friends and family will love them.
+Whether it's the German marble pound cake, the delicious konglauffe cake, or the simple hobelspane, your friends and family will love them.

-I don't know about you, but I can enjoy eating a slice of homemade cake anytime.
+These Old World cakes make perfect treats on their own.
+I don't know about you, but I can enjoy eating a slice of homemade cake at any time.
 Homemade always tastes better than store-bought!
-These Old World cakes make perfect treats on their own or for serving after any meal.